geiyer/showcase/README.md

 ## Running the tests

-You can run the tests using the following command:
+Execute the following command in the "tests" directory:
 ```
 dotnet test
 ```